 The best (and only!) way to start any interaction in Paris is with a friendly “Bonjour.”
 Whether you’re entering a shop or asking for help, greeting someone first will make all the difference.

-We’ve got plenty more to share, so be sure to follow along for more Paris content!
+And we’ve got plenty more to share, so be sure to follow along for more Paris content!
 For an even deeper dive into Paris, check out our extensive online guide, Paris in My Pocket.
 Constantly updated, it’s the perfect resource for foodies, off-the-beaten-path explorers, and anyone looking to experience Paris like a local.